Motouom/PackIt/doc/Frontend-Documentation.md

 ### API Error Handling

-Packit handles API errors by implementing robust error handling mechanisms on both the client and server sides.
+PackIt handles API errors by implementing robust error handling mechanisms on both the client and server sides.

 #### Client-Side Error Handling

-On the client side, Packit uses try-catch blocks and error boundaries in React to catch and handle errors during API calls and other operations.
+On the client side, PackIt uses try-catch blocks and error boundaries in React to catch and handle errors during API calls and other operations.
 This ensures that the application remains stable and provides feedback to the user when something goes wrong.

 #### Server-Side Error Handling